coderlawa/milestoneOne/README.md

 * Home / Hero Section
     * Intro ID -
     This section contains a quick introduction of the developer - name, role & a call to action message.
 Certain keywords in this section have been made "STRONG" to attract the attention of site visitors.

+    This section solves the problem identified in the [First Time Visitor's Goal](#first-time-visitor-goals).

     * About ID -
     This provides a bit more detail about the dev's motivations along with a picture for visual reference.

+    This feature is the solution to the second issue listed in the [First Time Visitor's Goal](#first-time-visitor-goals).

 * Profile Section
     * Profile ID -
     This section contains 3 tabs for 3 items (About, Education & Skills).
 Each tab gives site visitors more information into the dev's background.
 A beat-fade animation has been added to the icon attached to this heading to draw the attention of visitors.

+    This section also solves the [First Time Visitor's Goal](#first-time-visitor-goals).

 * Portfolio Section
     * Portfolio ID -
     Housed within this section is some literature of what this section contains along with cards to show site visitors past projects.
 A shake animation has been added to the icon attached to this heading to draw the attention of visitors.

+    This feature solves the goals of all site visitors (i.e. both [First Time Visitors](#first-time-visitor-goals) & [Frequent / Returning Visitors](#frequent--returning-visitor-goals)).

 * Contact Section
     * Contact ID -
     This is a form designed to give site visitors the ability to send a message to the dev.
 The form contains fields for full name, phone number, email, message & a submit button.
 A flip animation has been added to the icon attached to this heading to draw the attention of visitors.

+    This section also solves all the goals of site visitors (i.e. both [First Time Visitors](#first-time-visitor-goals) & [Frequent / Returning Visitors](#frequent--returning-visitor-goals)).

 * Footer
     * Footer ID -
     Contains links to direct site visitors to external links for the following professional social platforms; LinkedIn, GitHub & UpWork.
 It also contains footer text for copyright.

-* Back-To-Top button for helping site visitors get back to the top of the page without scrolling.
+* Back-To-Top button (located at the BOTTOM RIGHT) for helping site visitors get back to the top of the page without needing to scroll back up.
 The bounce animation has been added to the icon attached to this heading to draw the attention of visitors.
 This feature is only appears after visitors begin scrolling down the page.

 * Java Sripts -
     * Bootstrap script for bootstrap codes implemented into entire code body.